 This is why it’s so important to write killer product descriptions in your online store – take the time to really sell the product to the consumer.
 Make it vibrant, lively, and informative.
 Plus, writing unique descriptions will help you with search engine optimization (SEO) purposes.

 Additionally, customers want to see what they are buying.
 It’s part of a great shopping experience, and one you should be replicating online if you want to make more sales.

 When a customer walks into a brick and mortar store they can actually see, touch, and smell items before making a purchase.
 To get as close to this as possible online, it’s essential you include thumbnails of product images throughout the entire checkout process.

 By ensuring these images follow your customers throughout their shopping journey, it helps them stay engaged with your products during the entire checkout process.

-4. Be Transparent About Costs:
+4. Be Transparent About Costs

+That being said, you need to avoid this scenario at all costs.
 When you display all costs upfront, including any shipping costs, taxes, and other fees, you reduce the likelihood that you’ll catch a shopper off guard with a final checkout price that’s higher than expected.

 Remember, hidden fees and unexpected shipping costs are one of the main reasons shoppers abandon their carts before completing their purchase.
 Transparency from the get-go will put an end to sticker shock, and make shoppers a lot less likely to leave.

-5. Develop A Clear Checkout Process:
+5. Design Your Website With A Clear Checkout Process

 One message that we hope we hammer home in this post is that simple is always better.
 Make it crystal clear what information customers need to enter, and minimize the number of clicks it takes to complete a sale.